The Civilian Clothing Kit

 All that being said, the Acton Minutemen of today perform ceremonies and march in parades where authenticity is set aside in favor of more modern traditions.
-Quite simply, we feel that when we do parades and ceremonies, it is nice to be dressed alike so that people may more easily identify us as the Acton Minutemen.
+Quite simply, we feel that when we do certain parades and ceremonies, it is nice to be dressed alike so that people may more easily identify us as the Acton Minutemen.
 Acton wears weskits (from the word "waist-coat", a vest common to the 18th century) that are in a vibrant rust color that is easily recognizable.
-Many Minute companies choose to stay with the more traditional dissimilar attire for each member (such as Stow, Concord, and Sudbury, to name a few), but So Acton really uses two different sets of clothing.
+Many Minute companies choose to stay with the more traditional dissimilar attire for each member (such as Stow, Concord, and Sudbury, to name a few), So Acton really uses two different sets of clothing.
 If you are just joining our outfit, you can start by setting